CartoDB/carto-selfhosted/customizations/README.md

 > :warning: This requires access to an AWS account and an existing accessible Redshift endpoint.

 1. Create an AWS IAM user with programmatic access.
-Take note of the user's arn, key id and key secret.
+Take note of the user's arn, key ID and key secret.

 2. Create an AWS S3 Bucket:
    - ACLs should be allowed.